Peter Western Bridge Replacement

 The project occurred in two phases.
 During Phase 1, the damaged bridge was demolished and removed and stormwater facilities and the streambed underneath the bridge were temporarily stabilized.
 During Phase 2, the permanent replacement bridge was installed, permanent stormwater facilities were repaired, and the streambed and adjoining ravine side slopes were restored.

 Hamilton Construction Company was awarded through a competitive bid process the contract to construct the new bridge.
 The contract award was for $4.59 million.
-This does not include design, permits, and other associated costs.
+This did not include design, permits, and other associated costs.

 Project Status